shaharyakir/tontutorials/03-client/index.md

 });
 ```

-// TODO (tonweb?)

 ## Step 4 - Set up TON Connect
 TON Connect is the dapp library to enable wallet interaction

-Install ton connect UI.
+Install TON Connect UI.
 It's still in beta, but it will handle all wallet interaction for us:

 * Getting the list of Ton-Connect2 supported wallets